 Tips for a Better Brainstorming Session

-Make sure everyone understands the product or problem you’re there to address.
+- Make sure everyone understands the product, problem, or solution you’re there to address.

-Make sure they understand the Starbursting brainstorming approach you’ll be using, since it’s different than many other brainstorming techniques.
+- Explain the Starbursting brainstorming approach you’ll be using, since it’s different from many other brainstorming techniques.

 And if you’re curious about the backpack, I finally found one that was perfect.
 Petite professional women – here’s your backpack!